vadimpronin/guacamole-lite/README.md

   information.

-For more detailed security guidelines and best practices, please refer to the [Security Considerations](docs/advanced-configuration.md#encryption-and-security) section in the advanced configuration documentation.
+For more detailed security guidelines and best practices, please refer to the [Encryption and Security](docs/advanced-configuration.md#encryption-and-security) section in the advanced configuration documentation.

 ## Advanced Configuration